Tri-Tips: Tackling the Swim

 When I first started triathlon I was a weak swimmer.
-A lot of triathletes start out this way.
-Luckily at the time I was a member of the very friendly Greenwich Tritons who let me learn at my own pace before I joined lane 1.
-For those unfamiliar with the club-lane-system, lane 1 is usually the ‘beginner’s lane’ of the pool with lane 5 being for the most experienced.
+In our tri-club sessions, lane 1 is usually the ‘beginner’s lane’ of the pool with lane 5 being for the most experienced.
 I was in a lane all to myself - the ‘pre-lane 1 lane’.
 It took me about 2 years to move up to lane 2, and 3 years before I completed my first triathlon.

-I had never completed a mass start in open water before and the difference felt like the difference between Alistair Brownlee at the Gold Coast in April last year and Alistair Brownlee at Rio.
-Which is to say it was big.
+I had never completed a mass start in open water before- it was incredibly daunting.
 I rarely swam with a wetsuit in training and found it constricting over on my chest and lungs even before I got in the water.
 As soon as the klaxon sounded I felt my heart rate accelerate.
-Remembering that I should stay to the back of the pack I let the stronger swimmers go first.
-I jogged gently into the water, feeling excited but still confident, after all I was a lane 2 swimmer now!
+Remembering that I should stay to the back of the pack I let the stronger swimmers go first and jogged in gently.
 As soon as my face hit the water everything went dark.
 All I saw were bubbles, legs, arms, weeds and blackness.
-I had swum in open water before in training - at the fabulous Laybourne Lakes - but it had not prepared me for this.
+I had swum in open water a few times before but it had not prepared me for this.
 My throat constricted, I wasn’t getting air in, my mind reeled with confusion and panic - surely I was going to drown?
 I didn’t drown, I just stopped, I did a bit of breaststroke to calm down, let what felt like the entire field pass me and made myself relax.
 Once I’d caught my breath back and the echo of the klaxon was no longer ringing in my ears, the panic attack - and it had been a panic attack - subsided and I was able to continue on.

 2. Warm up